High-Throughput and Scalable Secure Inference Protocols for Deep Learning with Packed Secret Sharing: Preliminary

 \subsection{Model}

-We use an outsourcing computing model for secure inference.
-We assume there are a client, a model owner and $n\in\mathbb{N}$ computational servers, denoted by $P_1, P_2,\cdots,P_n,$ where $n=2d+1,d\in\mathbb{N}$.
-When a client wants to perform secure inference, the client and model owner respectively distribute their own data across $n$ servers by a degree-$d$ PSS scheme.
-Then $n$ servers complete a secure inference and send the result shares to the client.
-Finally, the client can get the inference result by reconstructing the shares.
+We assume there are $n\in\mathbb{N}$ parties, denoted by $P_1, P_2,\cdots,P_n,$ where $n\geq 2d+1,d\in\mathbb{N}$.
 We describe our protocols in the semi-honest model with passive security.
-The client and model owner are honest.
-The number of corrupted servers that are assumed to be poly-time bounded is at most $t=d-k+1$ for a natural extension of the DN~\cite{damgaard2007scalable} multiplication protocol, where $2\leq k\leq d$.
+For every pair of parties, assume there exists a private and authentic synchronous channel.
+The number of corrupted parties that are assumed to be poly-time bounded is at most $t=d-k+1$ for a natural extension of the DN~\cite{damgaard2007scalable} multiplication protocol, where $2\leq k\leq d$.
 If $k=1$, the PSS becomes standard Shamir secret sharing.
-The client and the model owner do not collude with the servers.
-It is worth noting that a degree-$d$ PSS can pack $k\in\mathbb{N}$ secrets, and $k$ and default positions $\{\boldsymbol{s}_i\}_{i=0}^{k-1}$ are publicly known to the client, model owner and servers.
+It is worth noting that a degree-$d$ PSS can pack $k\in\mathbb{N}$ secrets, and $k$ and default positions $\{\boldsymbol{s}_i\}_{i=0}^{k-1}$ are publicly known to the $n\in\mathbb{N}$ parties.